English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 4. Transcendental significance

-PYQ — Match the following terms with their theorists:
+PYQ — Match List-I with List-II:

 List IList II